dx-zone/Chef-Automation-for-DevOps/README.md

 Override a run-list and run the recipe specified.
+This will replace any current run list and will run with specified items for a single run.

 ```ruby
 chef-client -o 'recipe[cookbook::recipe]'